magento/devdocs/src/live-search/product-search.md

 #### ScalarBucket implementation

-Implement `ScalarBucket` for string and other scalar product fields.
+`ScalarBucket` can be used with the following string and other scalar product fields.

 Field | Data Type | Description
 --- | --- | ---
 `count` | Int! | The number of items in the bucket.
-`id` | ID! | An identifier that could be used for filtering and may contain non-human readable data.
+`id` | ID! | An identifier that can be used for filtering and may contain non-human readable data.
-`title` | String! | The display text defining the scalar value.
+`title` | String! | The display text that defines the scalar value.

 #### StatsBucket implementation

-Implement `StatsBucket` to retrieve statistics across multiple buckets.
+`StatsBucket` can be used to retrieve statistics across multiple buckets.

 Field | Data Type | Description
 --- | --- | ---